 - Preheat oven to 300 degrees F. Have ready two ungreased baking sheets (or feel free to line with parchment).

 - Melt the butter and set it aside to cool.

 - Weigh the flour and stir together flour, baking soda and salt (and cinnamon,if using).Set aside.

-- Add flour mixture to sugar mixture and stir until blended, then stir in oats and nuts.
+- Add flour mixture to sugar mixture and stir until blended, then stir in oats, raisings and nuts (f using).